rrovetto/rrovetto/written-works-list.md

 - Misidentification and the Self", PPT presentation at the 2011 Anthropology Graduate Student Association, SUNY at Buffalo.

-## Submissions only (either not published, not presnted, not accepted to venue, etc.)
+## Submissions only (either not published, not presented, not accepted to venue, etc.)
 - "Conceptual, semantic and ontological modeling in MBSE for astronautics", 2022
 - "When a space object is not a space object: Limitations of the term", 2022, Accepted in 44th COSPAR Scientific Assembly (Athens, Greece)
-- "Ethics in Ontology" 2016-present, [PhilPapers](https://philpapers.org/rec/ROVEIO)
+- "Ethics in Ontology", 2016-present, [PhilPapers](https://philpapers.org/rec/ROVEIO)
 - "Causal Relations for Formal Ontology", 2014, Submitted to various journals.
 - "Formal Representations of Orbits", 2014, Submitted to various journals